-Renewable energy facilities have the potential to raise complex and controversial issues regarding the potential health, visual, ecological, environmental, social and economic impacts of large scale renewable (wind, biomass and solar, for instance) development initiatives.
-Even the siting of small scale installations in certain locations has raised community concerns about the impacts such facilities may have on the health and welfare of town residents.
 Each proposed project must be reviewed based upon location and impacts to the Town, our natural resources and our residents.
 Every attempt will be made to balance town policies to maximize the positive benefit(s) of appropriately scaled renewable energy with community attributes, values and natural resources consistent with 24 V.S.A.
 Section 4302 and the CEP.

 The Town of Windham continues to support the development and use of residential and community-scale renewable energy resources including off-grid and net-metered wind and solar, biomass, micro hydro, geothermal at a scale that is sustainable.
-Any and all of these approaches will enhance energy system capacity and security and promote cleaner, more resilient energy production.
+Any and all these approaches will enhance energy system capacity and security and promote cleaner, more resilient energy production.

-The Windham Planning Commission has developed Community Standards for renewable energy projects (pages 62-67) that are intended to avoid and mitigate potential negative impacts of renewable energy.
-These standards are for municipal and Public Service Board ("PSB") consideration and permitted residential and community-scale renewal energy projects and prohibit commercial/industrial-scale wind/solar development initiatives.
-The town has (or will):
+The Windham Planning Commission has developed Community Standards for renewable energy projects that are intended to avoid and mitigate potential negative impacts of renewable energy.
+These standards are for municipal and Public Utility Commission ("PUC") consideration and permitted residential and community-scale renewal energy projects and prohibit commercial/industrial-scale wind/solar development initiatives.